≡ Menu

 • Etc, etc…

-Most cases of feline asthma only result in mild coughing, this is why it’s important to take not of the little things so that on your next vet visit, you can let your vet know what you’re observing at home.
+Most cases of feline asthma only result in mild coughing, so it’s essential to take note of the little things so that you can let your vet know what you’re observing at home on your next vet visit.

 Which reminds us…

-One thing that we always like to make clear in all of our articles about pet illnesses is that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who are really passionate about animals and only wants what’s best for this is why if you do feel like your cat may be suffering from asthma (or any other health issue for that matter) be sure to have him or her checked out ASAP!
+We always like to make clear in our articles about pet illnesses that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel like your cat may be suffering from asthma (or any other health issue), be sure to have them checked out ASAP!

 Unfortunately…

-Like “human” asthma, there really are no know “cures” for feline asthma.
-The good news is there are ways to minimize the symptoms that your cat experiences and help him or her manage their condition.
-This is typically done by first trying to minimize the “triggers” which could be causing your cat to experience an asthmatic attack along with the use of certain drugs used to reduce the mount of inflammation in the airways that is caused by an asthmatic attack.
+Like “human” asthma, there are no known “cures” for feline asthma.
+The good news is there are ways to minimize the symptoms that your cat experiences and help them manage their condition.
+This is typically done by first trying to reduce the “triggers” that could be causing your cat to experience an asthmatic attack, along with using certain drugs to reduce the inflammation in the airways caused by an asthmatic attack.

 The most inexpensive and effective…